1 Bare Root Tree

-If your order comprises of a combination of carriage charges then the higher carriage charge will be applied.
+If your order comprises of a combination of carriage charges then a combined carriage charge of £6.99 will be applied.

-Northern Ireland, Channel Islands, Isle of Man and Isles of Scilly & areas of Scotland with postcodes starting AB30 plus, BT, GY, HS, IM, IV1 plus, JE KA27, KA28, KW1 to KW16, PA20 to PA38, PA41 to PA80, PH10 to PH40, PH42 to PH50, TR21 to TR25 and ZE: For orders weighing less than 2kg standard charge applies.
-Where the weight of the order is 2kg to 10kg the carriage charge is £9.99.
-Where the weight of the order is over 10kg the delivery charge is £14.99
+Northern Ireland, Channel islands, Isle of Man & Isles of Scilly & areas of Scotland with postcodes starting AB30 plus, HS, IV1 to IV40 plus, KA27, KA28, KW1 to KW16, PA20 to PA38, PA41 to PA80, PH10-PH40, PH42 to PH50 and ZE: For orders weighing less than 2KG standard carriage charge applies.
+Where the weight of the large order is 2k to 10kg the carriage charge is £9.99.
+Where the weight of the order is over 10kg the carriage charge is £14.99.

-Republic of Ireland: For orders weighing less than 2kg the standard charge applies.
-Where the combined weight of the order is 2kg and above, the carriage contribution is £14.99.
+Republic of Ireland: For orders weighing less than 2kg standard carriage charge applies.
+Where the weight of the order is 2kg and above the carriage charge is £14.99.

-EU countries: We can only deliver packet flower and vegetable seed to EU countries.
-The delivery charge is £4.99 per order.
+Other EU countries: We can only deliver packet flower and vegetable seed to other EU countries.
+The carriage is £4.99 per order.

 Prices include VAT where applicable.

-We reserve the right to revise our delivery charges in the event of carrier price increases or other unforeseen circumstances.
-We will advise you of any increased carriage charges before payment is taken.
+We reserve the right to revise any carriage charges in the event of carrier price increase or other unforeseen circumstances.
+We will always advise of the carriage charge before payment is taken.